fossas/fossa-cli/docs/references/strategies/README.md

 ## Strategies by type

 Languages supported by FOSSA CLI can have multiple strategies for detecting dependencies, one primary strategy that yields ideal results and zero or more fallback strategies.
-Within this lists of strategies, we have the concept of *static* and *dynamic* strategies.
+Within this list of strategies, we have the concept of *static* and *dynamic* strategies.
 Static strategies parse files to find a dependency graph (example: parse a `package-lock.json` file).
 Dynamic strategies are required when analyzing package managers that do not offer complete lockfiles, such as Gradle or Golang.
 Dynamic strategies require a working build environment to operate in.

 > If the FOSSA CLI uses a fallback strategy and does not detect ideal results, you will see a "Warning" in the output when running `fossa analyze`.